-Special Protection Areas (SPAs) are highly protected sites designated under the EC Birds Directive (2009/147/EC).
+Special Protection Areas (SPAs) are highly protected sites designated under the Conservation of Habitats and Species Regulations 2017 (as amended).
 SPAs are protected for their rare, vulnerable and regularly occurring migratory bird species.
 Member States of the EU also have a responsibility under the Directive to safeguard the habitats that support these populations of wild bird species.
 There are currently 270 SPA sites over the UK, covering nearly 3 million ha.

 For more information on SPAs, click here.